 This page contains scripts to support the Artistic Style program.
 They are in various script languages and work on different platforms.
 It includes scripts to clean the directories of backup files created by Artistic Style.

 There are several applications that use Artistic Style as contributed software.
 It is either embedded in the application or called as a command line program.
-The applications include Graphical User Interfaces to view the effect of formatting on the source code, development environments for various platforms, and other software.
+The applications include Graphical User Interfaces to view the effect of formatting of the source code, development environments for various platforms, and other software.
 There are also links to style information and various style guides.

 To contact the project by email use the address firstname.lastname@example.org.